 George Square is close to the city’s three main transport hubs—Glasgow Central, Queen Street Station, and Buchanan Bus Station—so scooting around Scotland becomes an absolute cinch.
 Plus, it’s supremely located to experience everything the city centre has to offer from its graceful architecture to its shopping.

-Attractions in & around George Square: Glasgow City Chambers, Buchanan Street, Cenotaph, Robert Burns Statue, Sir Walter Scott Statue, Buchanan Galleries
+Attractions nearby: Glasgow City Chambers, Buchanan Street, Cenotaph, Robert Burns Statue, Sir Walter Scott Statue, Buchanan Galleries

 Recommended hotels near George Square